 One reason we decided to do our own time-temperature tests is that we were surprised and concerned to see how food producers were handling their mail shipments of fresh food.

-We used to receive cheese from local cheesemakers, and they were not arriving at temperatures below 40°F, even when the outside temperatures were mild.
+We used to receive cheese from local cheesemakers, and they were arriving at temperatures above 40°F, even when the outside temperatures were mild.
 We started questioning how to pack the cheese we shipped to avoid that issue.

 Here are some examples of shipments we received:

 - Cheesemaker A: We received 2 lbs of cheese in an insulating silver liner with a “fleece” gel bag (medium size).
 It was shipped overnight from New York City to Vermont.
 The gel pack was 1/3 to ½ thawed.